 Table runners fold neatly into very little space, and conveniently only require a tiny corner of a linen closet or storage cupboard.
 They’re a great way to decorate for the season without lugging out endless boxes of seasonal decorations.

 5. Clear Glass Votive Candles

-Gone are the days of lugging out huge boxes of seasonal decoration to make your home look cute throughout the year.
-By using neutral backgrounds and mixing and matching with a few basic color combinations, you can have a beautiful and decorative backdrop for any season.
+Gone are the days of lugging out huge boxes of seasonal decorations to make your home look cute throughout the year.
+By using neutral backgrounds, and mixing and matching with a few basic color combinations, you can have a beautiful and decorative backdrop for any season.

 Also, by taking advantage of whatever fruits or goodies the current season has to offer, you can decorate seasonally without worrying about storage options throughout the year.
-It is possible to be a seasonal decorating minimalist.
+It is possible decorate seasonally without a lot of clutter.
 You just need to be a little bit creative, and think outside of the storage box.